kairosity/mp4-lionize/README.md

 1. Guest users should be able to easily browse the website and view general information on the kinds of services/products on offer.
 2. They should be able to use a fully functioning contact form to contact Lionize with any questions.
 3. The navigation should be slightly different with more options for logged in users, including a second side nav for the user portal & shop sections of the site.
+4. Logged in users should be able to read the reviews of other users on products they are interested in.
 ### Registration, Login & Logout
 4. Users are able to register easily using an email address and separate username, and they must confirm their password when registering.
 5. Once registered they should receive an email confirmation link to ensure they are supplying a genuine email address and then they should receive an email confirmation of successful registration.